eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

      - |ThreadSettings|
      -
      - |PortBasedTransportDescriptor::default_reception_threads-api|
-     - |ThreadSettings| for the default reception threads
+     - |ThreadSettings| for the default reception threads.
    * - |PortBasedTransportDescriptor::reception_threads-api|
      - ``std::map<uint32_t, ThreadSettings>``
      -
      - |PortBasedTransportDescriptor::reception_threads-api|
-     - |ThreadSettings| for the default reception threads
+     - |ThreadSettings| for the default reception threads.
+   * - |SharedMemTransportDescriptor::dump_thread-api|
+     - |ThreadSettings|
+     -
+     - |SharedMemTransportDescriptor::dump_thread-api|
+     - |ThreadSettings| for the SHM dump thread.

 If ``rtps_dump_file_`` is not empty, all the shared memory traffic on the DomainParticipant (sent and received) is traced to a file.